ringcentral/ringcentral-api-docs/docs/ai/quick-start.md

     #### Setup your project

     ```bash
-    $ npm init
     $ npm install @ringcentral/sdk
     $ npm install dotenv
-    $ touch index.js
     ```

 	Finally, add your `.env` file you created earlier to your project directory.

     #### Create and edit `index.js`

-    Copy and paste the code from below in `index.js` and makesure to edit the variables in ALL CAPS with your app and user credentials for 'production' enviornment.
+   Copy and paste the code from below in `index.js`.
+Be sure the values in your `.env` file have been set properly, including the `RC_MEDIA_URL` variable.

     ```js
     {!> code-samples/ai/quick-start.js !}